 Board of Directors

-Yasmin Anderson-Smith, is an award-winning speaker, trainer, coach and published author who earned her graduate degree from Howard university.
+Yasmin Anderson-Smith is an award-winning speaker, trainer, coach and published author who earned her graduate degree from Howard University.
 Yasmin ignites and inspires young and mid-career professionals to soar and shine with distinction and gain competitive advantage in today’s crowded global business marketplace.
 A former management professional, Yasmin re-branded her career in 2007 as an entrepreneur.
 Her leading-edge experience in workplace excellence training, personal branding, professional development and civility skills helps college students, business women and young professionals sharpen their skills in career-readiness and advancement.
 Known as a leader in her field, Yasmin brings high enthusiasm, insight and inspiration to all her programs in order to touch the hearts and minds of participants.
-In 2007, Yasmin created Every Girl Can™ to help teen girls project confidence, civility and embrace a healthy body image.
-Yasmin has published several articles, a white paper and blogs on business image, personal branding and civility http://bit.ly/1lbhjYh and is co-author of the books, The Power of Civility and Executive Image Power.
-This Jamaican-born, Maryland resident is the mother of three college graduates who are MCPS graduates.
+In 2007, Yasmin created Every Girl Can™ to help teen girls project confidence, practice civility and embrace a healthy body image.
+Yasmin has published several articles, a white paper and blogs on business image, personal branding and civility http://bit.ly/1lbhjYh and is co-author of the books The Power of Civility and Executive Image Power.
+This Jamaican-born Maryland resident is the mother of three college graduates who are MCPS graduates.

 Lorna Olajumoke Anderson, MS Accounting / Financial Management – Bowie, Maryland